Starting a business can be a perfect fit for veterans.

 If you get stuck along the way, remember there are plenty of guides and tutorials online that can help you understand what you'll need to do to get started.
-You can find general business plan tips here, and this guide on Military.com shows an example outline of a business plan.
+You can find general business plan tips here that shows an example outline of a business plan.
 This can help you get going, as you can fill in the elements you know and discover where you need to do more research or what questions you still need to answer.

 3. Find your funding

 There are numerous VA small business loans available, and some are even geared specifically toward veterans with lower credit scores.
 You can start off by contacting your local banking institutions to see what kinds of programs they might have available.
 You can also find valuable resources for veterans through the U.S. Department of Veterans Affairs.

 Of course, you can always opt to provide your own seed funding, especially if you have the funds readily available or don't have a lot of initial costs for getting started.